picocms/Pico/README.md

 Install
 -------

 Installing Pico is dead simple - and done in seconds!
-If you have access to a shell on your server (i.e. SSH access), we recommend using [composer][].
+If you have access to a shell on your server (i.e. SSH access), we recommend using [Composer][].
 If not, use a pre-bundled release.
 If you don't know what "SSH access" is, head over to the pre-bundled release. 😇

 Pico requires PHP 5.3.6+

-### I want to use composer
+### I want to use Composer

-Starting with Pico 2.0 we recommend installing Pico using composer whenever possible.
+Starting with Pico 2.0 we recommend installing Pico using Composer whenever possible.
 Trust us, you won't regret it when it comes to upgrading Pico!
-Anyway, if you don't want to use composer, or if you simply can't use composer because you don't have access to a shell on your server, don't despair, installing Pico using a pre-bundled release is still easier than everything you know!
+Anyway, if you don't want to use Composer, or if you simply can't use Composer because you don't have access to a shell on your server, don't despair, installing Pico using a pre-bundled release is still easier than everything you know!

 ###### Step 1

 Open a shell and navigate to the desired install directory of Pico within the `httpdocs` directory (e.g. `/var/www/html`) of your server.
-Download composer and run it with the `create-project` option:
+Download Composer and run it with the `create-project` option:

 ```shell
 $ curl -sSL https://getcomposer.org/installer | php